 Activism in Adoption: Race, Relationships & Resilience

-PRESENTED VIA ZOOM Throughout 2021, On Your Feet Foundation will be hosting a 12-part speaker series for all sides of the triad that continues to expand on key topics explored in our first 4 session in October 2020: Race, Resilience and Relationships in adoption.
+PRESENTED VIA ZOOM Throughout 2021, On Your Feet Foundation will be hosting a speaker series for all sides of the triad that continues to expand on key topics explored in our first 4 sessions in October 2020: Race, Resilience and Relationships in adoption.
 The series is being presented in 4 chapters with each chapter covering the three topics with renowned speakers.

 On Your Feet Foundation is a 501(c)3 organization and registration fees for this event will directly benefit the birthparents we serve.
 Please contact Allison Jones for more information.
 Thank you to our series sponsor, Friends in Adoption, for their support.

 In Activism in Adoption, speakers and panelists will engage attendees in unpacking self-identity within the framework of adoption.
 International adoption, becoming a multi-racial family, combating bias and systemic racism, and honoring birthparent and adoptee perspectives in transracial adoptions will be cornerstones of this topic.

 While all adoptions have unique structures, they consistently involve navigating and understanding relationships.
 In Activism in Adoption, we go deeper into understanding trauma and how trauma-informed parenting can impact all sides of the adoption triad.
 By engaging all perspectives in this training, we are equipping ourselves with the tools to move forward.
 As a community, we will focus on strategies for communication, healing, and advocacy.